fasitahir/query_parameter_extractor/README.md

-# ✈️ Advanced Travel Query Parser
+# ✈️ Advanced Travel Query Parser & Conversational Travel Agent

-A comprehensive Python-based Travel Query Parser that extracts detailed travel information from natural language input.
+A comprehensive Python-based system for extracting detailed travel information from natural language input and interacting with users via a conversational agent and a web UI.
 Perfect for travel chatbots, ticket booking automation systems, and flight search applications.

+---

+## 🗂️ Project Overview

+This project consists of:
+- **Travel Query Extractor**: Parses natural language travel queries to extract structured information (cities, dates, flight class, passenger count, etc.).
+- **Conversational Travel Agent**: An intelligent agent that interacts with users, processes travel requests, and leverages the extractor for information parsing.
+- **Streamlit Web UI**: A user-friendly web interface for interacting with the travel agent and visualizing parsed results.

 ---